hms-dbmi/etl-client-docker/README.md

 etl-client 19.1 is deployed as docker container and can be used to load the properly delimited dataset (for example: NHANES data publicly available)  into i2b2/TM 19.1 compatible database.
 Once you are familiar with the process then you can use it load any clinical datafile in i2b2/tranSMART 19.1 database.

+# DISCLAIMER:
+###The data loader truncate and reload the i2b2demodata schema tables .###
+Please double check before running any data loaders in production environment

 ![ETL Client Oevreview](https://github.com/hms-dbmi/etl-client-docker/blob/master/etl-client-19.1.png)